apanisile/name/README.md

 # name

-Flutter app to print value
+Flutter simple app that collects user input and displays the input on the screen.

 ## Getting Started